CollinLTT/Overwhirl-2D/README.md

 ## Video Demo:

-A video of the game in action can be seen here: [iOS App Demo](https://youtube.com/shorts/165S-_A97tA?feature=share).
-It first shows the live stream by clicking the play button on the home screen, then the photos from the Firebase cloud, and finally the list of clips from the cloud which once selected takes you to a video player.
+A video of the game in action can be seen here: [Overwhirl Demo](https://youtu.be/X4DlQcJkmLA).

 ## Improvements: